SekerDAO/Usul/README.md

 These are external contracts registered with the Seele module that allow DAOs to choose and change the voting strategy they wish to use.
 A DAO may start with linear weighted voting and then swap to quadratic voting or any other strategy they would like to use.

-If a delegate has a vote on an active proposal, no delegators will be able to undelegate until the proposal is passed or canceled.
-A counter is incremented each time a delegatee votes on a proposal and must be decremented for each time a proposal is finalized.
-An optional delay to the ability of undelegating votes can be supplied to this contract.

 #### Linear Voting ERC20 delegation

+If a delegate has a vote on an active proposal, no delegators will be able to undelegate until the proposal time-box has passed or the proposal has been canceled.

 ```
 mapping(address => uint) votes; // number of tokens held for each delegator
 uint lastBlock; // The last block at which delegation happened to prevent flash loans